 For many cancer patients, a medical oncologist oversees the entire process of cancer treatment, acting as the lead physician for your team of medical professionals.
 Your oncologist will help you evaluate the options and assist in determining the best combination and timing for various types of cancer treatments.

-The oncologists at Cancer Care Centers of Brevard are experienced in the various aspects of colorectal cancer treatment including clinical research trials investigating new therapies and combinations of therapies.
+The colorectal specialists at Cancer Care Centers of Brevard are experienced in the various aspects of colon cancer and rectal cancer treatment including clinical research trials investigating new therapies and combinations of therapies.
 Make an appointment at one of our cancer centers located throughout the Space Coast including Palm Bay, Melbourne, Merrit Island, Rockledge, and Sebastian, FL.